kaapana/kaapana/docs/source/development_guide.rst

   | Depending on your docker registry ``docker-repo`` might be not defined: ``docker-repo=''`` or the name of the docker repository!

-* Run the docker image, however, specify the environment variable as well as by mounting your local file system into the Docker container to a directory called data.
+* Run the docker image, however, specify the environment variable as well as mount your local file system into the Docker container to a directory called data.
 This mount will also be made automatically on the platform.

 ::